Java 2D

 Java 2D is an API for drawing two-dimensional graphics using the Java programming language.
-Every Java 2D drawing operation can ultimately be treated as filling a shape using a paint and compositing the result onto the screen.
+Every Java 2D drawing operation can ultimately be treated as filling a shape using a paint and compositing the result onto the screen.The Java 2D is a set of classes for advanced 2D graphics and imaging.
+It encompasses line art, text, and images in a single comprehensive model.
+The API provides extensive support for image compositing and alpha channel images, a set of classes to provide accurate color space definition and conversion, and a rich set of display-oriented imaging operators.

 Organization

 The Java 2D API and its documentation are available for download as a part of JDK 6.
 Java 2D API classes are organised into the following packages in JDK 6: